backstage/backstage/docs/frontend-system/architecture/07-routes.md

 export { default } from './plugin';
 ```

+Note that external routes can also have path parameters!
-Now let's move on and configure the app to point to the Scaffolder create component page when the Catalog create component ref be used and also to poin to the Catalog entity details page when the Scaffolder entity details ref be used.
+Now let's move on and configure the app to point to the Scaffolder create component page when the Catalog create component ref be used and also point to the Catalog entity details page when the Scaffolder component details ref be used.

 ### Binding External Route References